Jbachtiger/ci-pp2-quizanaughts/README.md

 ## Deployment

-This site was deployed to Github pages by following these steps:
+This site was deployed to GitHub pages by following these steps:

-1. Login/Signup to Github.
+1. Login/Signup to GitHub.
-2. Navigate to relevant Github repository [here](https://github.com/Jbachtiger/ci-pp2-quizanaughts).
+2. Navigate to relevant GitHub repository [here](https://github.com/Jbachtiger/ci-pp2-quizanaughts).
 3. Click on the Settings tab, on the navigation menu under the repository name.
 4. Scroll down the menu to the second to last item named "Pages" and click into it.
 5. Under source, choose which branch to deploy.
 For our purposes choose main branch.